 - Pour 1/4 cup of elderberry into bottom of a large mixing bowl.
 Sprinkle gelatin over top of surface and allow to bloom for 5 minutes.

 - Pour 1/4 cup of VERY HOT water (but not boiling) into bowl and whisk quickly until gelatin is completely dissolved.
 Then pour in remaining 1/4 cup of elderberry syrup.
 Taste and adjust for sweetness with optional honey.
 Whisk again until completely incorporated.

 - Pour mixture into gummy bear molds.
 Most come with a special dropper to make this process easier.

 - Place into refrigerator until set- at least 2 hours.
-Store gummy bears in airtight glass jar.
+Store gummy bears in airtight glass jar in fridge.